abugler/NylonRNNSite/NylonRNN/index.md

 ## Results

-Training is still taking place.
 Some preliminary results may be found below:

 5000 Epochs trained on solely Aguado_12valses_Op1_No12.mid MIDI file
 ![experimental](src\experimental_track_12_11.png)